blu-base/unattended-debian-installer/README.md

 giving this user root control.

 In the `useradd` command the password is again set via a hash (`-p` argument followed by the hash string).
-This default hash correspondes with the password `insecure`, again.
+This default hash corresponds with the password `insecure`, again.
 Therefore, this **hash needs to be changed** for a production image.